gearfinity/gearfinity/README.md

 ---

 <p align="center">
   The main component for most modules is the planetary gear stage.
-Check out this video below to get started building!
+Check out the video below to get started building!
 </p>